-If the concern is not knowing where to start or where you stand financially, Personal Capital is the perfect tool to help you get a picture of your financial situation so you can start making decisions on how to improve it.
+If the concern is not knowing where to start or where you stand financially, Empower is the perfect tool to help you get a picture of your financial situation so you can start making decisions on how to improve it.

-MU30: You focus on helping people manage and grow their net worth through your products and services, but what is Personal Capital doing for people who are starting at zero – meaning, they know NOTHING about personal finance but still want to retire early.
+MU30: You focus on helping people manage and grow their net worth through your products and services, but what is Empower doing for people who are starting at zero – meaning, they know NOTHING about personal finance but still want to retire early.

-AD: Personal Capital’s personal finance tools are free to anyone who wants to get a holistic, transparent picture of their financial lives.
-By using the Personal Capital dashboard you’ll get a clearer picture of where you stand financially in a way that’s easy to understand, and just as importantly, easy to set up.
+AD: Empower’s personal finance tools are free to anyone who wants to get a holistic, transparent picture of their financial lives.
+By using the Empower dashboard you’ll get a clearer picture of where you stand financially in a way that’s easy to understand, and just as importantly, easy to set up.

 One of our most powerful tools is the Retirement Planner, which shows you what your retirement (early or late) would look like based on your current financial life.
 Then, you can use the tool to create different scenarios to see how they would impact your retirement savings and income.

 Expecting an inheritance?
 Thinking about buying a second home?
 You can see how those life events and decisions could change your financial future.
-There is a lot of content and tutorials within the Personal Capital dashboard that can help everyone learn and improve their financial life.
+There is a lot of content and tutorials within the Empower dashboard that can help everyone learn and improve their financial life.

 MU30: What advice do you have for our readers who may be drowning in student loan debt?